 To ensure your garden doesn’t suffer too much, make sure you aren’t making these common beginner gardener mistakes.

 4 COMMON BEGINNER GARDENER MISTAKES

 Failing To Pet-Proof The Garden

 If you have pets, then you need to spend some time pet-proofing your garden.
-This is so that the pets are safe while in the garden and that your plants and the garden wildlife are protected from the pets.
-First of all, make sure all potentially toxic plants are removed.
+This is so you can keep pets safe while in the garden and that your plants and the garden wildlife are protected from the pets.
+This is one of those common mistakes beginner gardeners overlook.
+First of all, make sure to remove all potentially toxic plants.
 You should also cover any fragile plants and flowers in netting so that your pet doesn’t dig them up.
 Finally, take a look around the perimeter of the garden to make sure that there aren’t any holes through which your pet could escape.

 Using The Wrong Kind Of Water On Plants And Flowers

 Every single species of plant and flower is completely different and will have different requirements regarding nutrients and minerals.
 As the level of nutrients in the tap water in different areas will differ greatly, it’s important to check the kind of water you are using in your garden.
 If it is considered to be hard water, you might need to get in touch with plumbing services who can apply water softeners.
 This can reduce the number of certain nutrients in the water, which will make it more suitable for a variety of plants.

 That isn’t the only water-related mistake you can make when you are gardening.
 Did you know that it is possible to overwater a garden?
 It’s true; doing so could lead to a widespread loss of plants and flowers.
 The roots of plants don’t like to sit in water for too long.
 And this is something you need to prevent.
 So, try and stick to watering your garden just twice a day.
 When you do, make sure you only give your plants enough of a sprinkle of water so that you don’t drown them!